Licensed Professional Counselor Supervision

 |

-To be eligible for supervision you must have conferred your masters or doctoral degree in mental health counseling (or other eligible field) and have requested your school to send official transcripts to the licensing board (usu. costs $15-$20 - you do not need to pay extra for expedited shipping)
+To be eligible for post-graduate supervision you must have conferred your masters or doctoral degree in mental health counseling (or other eligible field) and have requested your school to send official transcripts to the licensing board (usu. costs $15-$20 - you do not need to pay extra for expedited shipping).

-You must have completed the appropriate college courses required to become an LPC or PLPC and have documented this in your application (if you come from a CACREP accredited college than your class work will likely meet all of these requirements, if not you may have to take an additional class or prove to the board documentation proving that a particular class meets their requirement).
+You must have completed the appropriate college courses required to become an LPC or PLPC and have documented this in your application (if you graduated from a CACREP accredited college than your class work will likely meet all of those requirements.
+If not you may have to take additional classes or provide the board with documentation that demonstrates how a particular class meets their requirement).
 Individuals with non-clinical focused masters degrees will likely not qualify.

 You must have also completed all requirements listed on the application with the state licensing board in which you plan to practice (see link below for website and application).
-This may include professional reference letters (including one from your internship supervisor), and a jurisprudence ethics exam (you can take on-line through their website), as well as an in-person finger-printing and background check (around $40)
+This may include professional reference letters (including one from your internship supervisor), and a jurisprudence ethics exam (you can take on-line through their website), as well as an in-person background check that includes finger-printing (around $40).

-After you find a supervisor you will have to complete a Supervision Plan and application and submit that plan to the licensing board for approval to be supervised.
-If you have ever been convicted of a felony or higher, you cannot go through this process until you have met face-to-face with the licensing board review committee.
+After you find a supervisor you will have to complete a Supervision Plan (or Supervision application) and submit that plan to the licensing board for approval to be supervised.
+If you have ever been convicted of a felony or higher, you may need to provide additional information to the licensing board review committee.

-Once you have completed the LPC or PLPC application process you will be eligible to take the NBCC (National Board for Certified Counselors) NCE exam (National Counselor Exam - which costs around $150) and you will have to schedule to take that exam at a local testing center (offered monthly) and in some states you will need to pass that exam before you can begin practicing under supervision.
+Once you have completed the "provisional" licensure application process you will be eligible to take the NBCC (National Board for Certified Counselors) NCE exam (National Counselor Exam - which costs around $150) and you will have to schedule to take that exam at a local testing center (offered monthly) and in some states you will need to pass that exam before you can begin practicing under supervision.
+Some students may have already taken the NCE during their final year of their graduate program.

 After you have completed all of the steps above it often takes 1-3 months for the state licensing board to approve everything and issue you a license to practice under supervision.
 Once you are licensed to begin practicing under supervision you will then be eligible to count your hours towards your license to practice on your own.
-Any hours completed prior to being provisionally licensed will not qualify and cannot be applied towards licensure.
+Any hours completed prior to being provisionally licensed will often not qualify towards licensure.
+Keep in mind that it is unethical to engage in any non-supervised hours (between your internship and post-graduate practice).

 Requirements During Supervision

-- In order to complete the supervision process and move on to practice on your own you will need to accrue at least 2000 hours of clinical time (meaning anything related to counseling, with approximately 200 hours of face to face counseling) over the course of a minimum of two years before you will be eligible to practice on your own.
-Since these hours oftentimes change, check your state's application to verify specific hours needed.
+- In order to complete the supervision process and move on to practicing independently, most states require that you accrue at least 2000 hours of clinical time, with approximately 800 hours of face-to-face counseling and 100 hours of supervision.
+You are often required to complete a minimum of two years experience before you will be eligible to practice on your own, even if you meet the hour requirements sooner.
+Since these hours may change or vary according to state, be sure to check your state's application to verify the number of specific hours needed.

-- During the two years you are under supervision you will be required to have regular weekly face-to-face supervision with your supervisor (at least 1 hour per week that you are practicing).
+- During the two years you are under supervision you will be required to have regular weekly face-to-face supervision with your supervisor (at least 1 hour per week in the weeks in which you are practicing).
 If you are not practicing for that week (vacation or holiday) you are not required to meet.
 However that week will not count towards your 2000 hours of clinical time.
+Some states simply require the number of hours to equal the appropriate number of hours required (meaning they do not require weekly meetings).
+However, this is NOT considered a best-practice.
+An ethical practitioner will strive to meet with their supervisor each week in which they are practicing counseling.

 - Most private practice supervisors charge supervisees between $75-$150/hr for supervision.
-In other situations you can become employed (sometimes paid, oftentimes unpaid) by an institution like a mental health clinic or hospital and in some cases they will provide free supervision in return for your work).
+In other clinical settings you might be able to become employed by an institution like a mental health clinic or hospital where they may provide free supervision as part of your work agreement.

-- Keep in mind that your supervisor must have the appropriate license in order to qualify as an approved supervisor for your own licensure.
-In many states your supervisor must also be physically located or affiliated with the same location in which you practice.
-Make sure you pay attention to this, as some clinics or hospitals will offer you supervision from an LCSW (licensed clinical social worker) or LCP (licesned clinical psychotherapist - masters level psychologist) which may not qualify as an appropriate supervisor for the license you are seeking.
+- Keep in mind that your supervisor must hold the appropriate license in order to qualify as an approved supervisor for your own licensure (this is usually an independent mental health clinician, such as an LPC).
+To qualify for supervision, most states require that the supervisor has operated independently for at least two years and has also received some training in supervision.
+In many states your supervisor may also need to be physically located or affiliated with the same location in which you practice.
+Make sure you pay attention to these requirements, as some clinics or hospitals may offer you supervision from someone who may not qualify as an appropriate supervisor for the license you are seeking.
+This could include a LCSW (licensed clinical social worker) or LCP (licensed clinical psychotherapist or psychologist).

 (1) Monitoring the supervisee's activities to verify s/he is providing services that meet generally accepted standards of practice;